socialgene/socialgene.github.io/docs/neo4j/database_backups.md

-## Restore from full database dump/backup
+## Create a full database dump/backup

 The following takes a database named "neo4j" found in `database/location/socialgene_neo4j` and creates a single dump file at `database/location/socialgene_neo4j/backups/neo4j.dump`.
 While it will be smaller than the space occupied by the `database/location/socialgene_neo4j` directory, the file can still be quite large.